 So, what can you do if the chocolate splits?
 Do you need to throw everything away and start new?
 Generally, no. Here are my troubleshooting tips:

 - The first thing you should do is to grab your electric mixer and mix until it comes together.
 In most cases, this will work fine and saves your ganache.
 It will be smooth and silky again.

-- If this didn't help either, heat 1-3 tbsp (15-45ml) heavy cream until hot and stir it into the ganache little by little.
+- If this didn't help either, heat 1-3 tablespoon (15-45ml) heavy cream until hot and stir it into the ganache little by little.
 Normally, this should help.